wpkc/fail2ban-filter-ninjafirewall-wp/README.md

 	maxretry = 2
 	enabled = true
 ```
-* Restart your Fail2Ban service.
+* Restart Fail2Ban: `service fail2ban restart`

 Additional Notes:

-* Keep the maxretry override value low.
-Ninjafirewall is detecting automated brute-force attacks, not accidental password errors by humans.
+* Keep the maxretry override value low; 2 is good.
+Ninjafirewall is detecting automated brute-force attacks by bots, not accidental password errors by humans.
-* If using CloudFlare on the web site, please see the fail2ban-action-cloudflare-restv4 repository for an updated CloudFlare action configuration file.
+* If using CloudFlare on the web site, please see the [fail2ban-action-cloudflare-restv4](https://github.com/wpkc/fail2ban-filter-ninjafirewall-wp) repository for an updated CloudFlare action configuration file.

 More info: <https://www.kazimer.com/fail2ban-filter-recipe-ninjafirewall/>